dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/FAQ_AND_TROUBLESHOOTING_GUIDE.md

 ### Alexa cannot find devices

-If Alexa cannot find any devices during discovery, first verify that your Lambda function executed successfully.
-Check CloudWatch logs for the discovery request.
-The logs should show your Lambda function receiving a discovery directive from Alexa and sending back a list of devices.
+If Alexa fails to find any devices during discovery, verify that Home Assistant is accessible and your access token works correctly.
+Test your connection by manually invoking your Lambda function with a test discovery request to see if it successfully retrieves devices from Home Assistant.

-If the Lambda function never executed, verify that you added the Alexa trigger to your Lambda function with the correct Skill ID.
-The trigger must use the exact Skill ID from your Alexa skill in the developer console.
-Check that the trigger is enabled and not accidentally disabled.

-If the Lambda function executed but returned an empty device list, check that you exposed entities in your Home Assistant configuration.
-Navigate to Home Assistant's Alexa integration settings and verify that entities are toggled on for exposure.
-Alternatively, if you use the customize method, check that entities have expose: true in configuration.yaml.

-Verify that the entities you want to expose are actually supported entity types.
-The Lambda function can discover lights, switches, climate devices, locks, covers, and scenes.
-Other entity types like sensors or binary sensors may not appear in device discovery depending on their configuration.
+Check that you have entities exposed for Alexa in Home Assistant.
+By default, Home Assistant does not expose all entities to Alexa.
+You must explicitly mark entities as exposed.
+In Home Assistant, navigate to each entity's settings and enable Alexa exposure.

+Verify that the device discovery process completes successfully in the Lambda function logs.
+CloudWatch logs will show whether the function successfully contacted Home Assistant, retrieved the entity list, and returned a properly formatted discovery response to Alexa.

+Give Alexa time to process discovery results.
+The discovery process can take up to 45 seconds for large numbers of devices.
+If you cancel discovery too quickly, Alexa may not complete importing your devices.
+Let the discovery process finish completely before concluding it failed.

 ### Commands work but devices do not respond

-If Alexa acknowledges your commands but the physical devices do not change state, the problem likely exists between Home Assistant and your devices rather than between Alexa and Home Assistant.
-Test controlling the devices directly through the Home Assistant web interface.
-If the devices respond through Home Assistant, the issue is with Lambda or Alexa.
-If they do not respond through Home Assistant, the issue is with your Home Assistant device configuration.
+If Alexa acknowledges commands but your devices do not actually change state, the problem likely lies in the communication between the Lambda function and Home Assistant.
+Check CloudWatch logs to verify that the Lambda function is sending commands to Home Assistant.

-Check Home Assistant logs for messages when you issue voice commands.
-You should see incoming API requests from your Lambda function.
-If these requests appear in the logs, Home Assistant received the command from Lambda.
-If the device still does not respond, check the device's integration logs for errors or warnings.

-Verify that entity IDs match between Alexa and Home Assistant.
-Sometimes entity IDs get out of sync if you rename devices.
-When this happens, Alexa tries to control an entity that no longer exists under that ID.
-Re-run device discovery in the Alexa app to refresh entity IDs.

-Check for temporary device connectivity issues.
-Some smart devices occasionally disconnect from Home Assistant and reconnect after a few minutes.
-If commands usually work but occasionally fail, this suggests intermittent device connectivity rather than a configuration problem.
+Verify that the entity IDs the Lambda function sends to Home Assistant match your actual entities.
+The function uses the entity ID Alexa provides, which is based on information from the discovery response.
+If entity IDs changed in Home Assistant after discovery, commands will fail.

+Test device control directly in Home Assistant to ensure your devices work correctly.
+If a device does not respond to commands in Home Assistant's interface, the Lambda function cannot control it either.
+Troubleshoot the device in Home Assistant first.

+Check for automation or script errors in Home Assistant that might interfere with device control.
+Complex automations or scripts that trigger on state changes could potentially prevent or override commands sent through the Lambda function.

 ### Some devices work while others do not

-If some devices respond to Alexa commands while others do not, focus on the differences between working and non-working devices.
-Check whether non-working devices are exposed in your Home Assistant Alexa integration.
-Devices that are not exposed will not be discovered by Alexa.

-Verify that non-working devices are in a responsive state in Home Assistant.
-Devices that are unavailable or in an error state in Home Assistant will not respond to commands even if Alexa sends them.
-Check the device's status in Home Assistant and troubleshoot the device's connection to Home Assistant first.

-Check for entity naming conflicts.
-If two devices have very similar names, Alexa might confuse them or send commands to the wrong device.
-Review your device names in both Home Assistant and the Alexa app.
-Rename devices with similar names to make them more distinct.

-Test non-working devices directly through the Home Assistant API using a tool like curl or Postman.
-If they respond to direct API calls but not to Alexa commands, the issue involves how Alexa formats the requests or how the Lambda function translates them.
-Check CloudWatch logs to see the exact API calls being made for non-working devices.
+When some devices work correctly while others fail, the problem usually involves device-specific configuration or capabilities.
+Compare the working and non-working devices to identify differences.

+Verify that all devices are properly exposed to Alexa in Home Assistant.
+It is easy to accidentally expose some entities while forgetting others.
+Check each device's exposure settings in Home Assistant.

+Check CloudWatch logs for errors specific to the failing devices.
+The logs will show which entity IDs fail and may provide error messages explaining why.
+Common issues include unsupported entity types, missing required attributes, or devices that are unavailable in Home Assistant.

+Test the failing devices directly in Home Assistant to ensure they work correctly there.
+If a device does not work in Home Assistant, the Lambda function cannot control it.

 ### Scene or script activation fails

-If activating scenes or scripts through Alexa fails, first verify that scenes and scripts are exposed in your Home Assistant Alexa integration.
-Scenes and scripts must be explicitly exposed like other entities.
+Scene and script activation failures often result from incorrect entity IDs or missing exposures.
+Verify that you exposed the scene or script entity to Alexa in Home Assistant.
+Scenes and scripts must be explicitly exposed just like device entities.

-Check that your HA_FEATURE_PRESET includes scene and script support.
-The minimal preset does not include these features.
-You need at least the standard preset for scene activation and script execution.

-Verify that scenes and scripts work when activated directly through Home Assistant.
-If they fail when activated manually, they will also fail when activated through Alexa.
-Review scene and script configurations for errors.
-Check Home Assistant logs when activating them manually to diagnose configuration issues.

-Some scenes or scripts take longer to execute than others, especially if they control many devices or include delays.
-If a scene times out, try increasing HA_TIMEOUT to give it more time to complete.
+Check that the scene or script executes correctly when triggered manually in Home Assistant.
+If it does not work in Home Assistant, it will not work through the Lambda function.

+Review CloudWatch logs for detailed error messages about scene or script activation.
+The logs will indicate whether the Lambda function successfully sent the activation command to Home Assistant and what response Home Assistant returned.

 ---